8. Electronics design

 Engraving PCB

 4. During my second and third cut, I had the opposite problem.
 I couldn't calibrate the z axis correctly, because this time the spindle passed just fine and then it would lower itself deeper than the origin.
-I'm still not sure if this is because of the MODS settings or the calibration only, but I will figure out.
+I was still not sure if this was because of the MODS settings or the calibration only, but I will figure out.
 (At some point I ran out of space).
 I tried also making a single offset, but I believe the problem relates more with the depth of the cut.

 Engraving PCB